Aka: Twelve Years a Slave

 Critic Consensus :It's far from comfortable viewing, but 12 Years a Slave's unflinchingly brutal look at American slavery is also brilliant -- and quite possibly essential -- cinema.

 The mood of 12 Years a Slave is disturbing, bleak, and emotional.
 The plot centers around racism, injustice, and imprisonment or confinement.
 It is a drama, period, and historical movie.
 Stylistically, 12 Years a Slave is epic and stars an ensemble cast.
 In approach, it is serious and realistic.
 The setting is New Orleans.
 12 Years a Slave happens in the 19th century.
 It is originally a true story and based on a book.
-The movie is known for being a Golden Globe winner and critically acclaimed.
+The movie is known for being a Golden Globe winner, an Oscar winner, and critically acclaimed.
 Note that 12 Years a Slave includes nudity, sexual content, and violent content.